ecmwf/polytope/docs/Developer_Guide/API.md

     union = Union(["latitude", "longitude"], box1, box2)
     request = Request(union)

+!!! note "Available Shapes"
     For an exhaustive list of all shapes which can be requested using this API level, click [here](../Developer_Guide/shapes.md).

 ### Low-level API
 The low-level API supports raw convex polytope requests.
 Polytopes here are defined as a list of their vertices.